sajid-khan-js/terragrunt-demo/README.md

 Wouldn't it be great when you were in `dev/vpc` and ran an infra command it would just figure stuff out like what environment it was in and act accordingly?

-Keeping this in mind: `root terragrunt.hcl > dev/env.hcl > vpc/terragrunt.hcl`:
+Keeping this hierarchy in mind: `root terragrunt.hcl > dev/env.hcl >
+vpc/terragrunt.hcl`:

-When you run `terragrunt plan` in `dev/vpc`, which executes the config in `dev/vpc/terragrunt.hcl`, it inherits what came before it i.e. `env.hcl`, and the root `terragrunt.hcl`.
-It can also make decisions based on that context, e.g. for dev my state bucket is X, my AWS role to assume is Y, and my deployment config for that module is Z
+- When you run `terragrunt plan` in `dev/vpc`, it executes the config in `dev/vpc/terragrunt.hcl`.
+- It inherits any config that came above it in the hierarchy i.e. `env.hcl`, and the root `terragrunt.hcl`.
+- It can also make decisions based on that context, e.g. for dev my state bucket is X, my AWS role to assume is Y, and my deployment config for that module is Z.

 For me that's terragrunt's biggest feature, it allows you to create intuitive infrastructure code structures that just work.
 Imagine telling a junior engineer